The evolution of green roofs as they transform into the blue

 For decades, green roofs have been hailed as a sustainable solution for urban environments offering insulation, biodiversity and aesthetic appeal.
 However, as climate change intensifies and cities struggle with flooding and stormwater management, the industry is witnessing a major change.
 Green roofs are evolving into blue roofs - systems designed to capture, store and gradually release rainwater.
 This transition marks a significant innovation in urban water management, helping to mitigate flood risks and support climate resilience - writes Tom Rae, marketing manager at Proteus Waterproofing.

 The concept of green roofs dates back thousands of years, from the Hanging Gardens of Babylon to traditional Scandinavian sod roofs.
 However, modern green roofs emerged in Germany during the 1960s as a response to urbanisation and environmental concerns.
-These vegetated roof systems quickly gained popularity across Europe and later, the rest of the world, thanks to their ability to reduce the urban heat island effect by providing natural insulation and improve air quality by absorbing carbon dioxide and filtering pollutants.
+These vegetated roof systems quickly gained popularity across Europe and later, the rest of the world, thanks to their ability to:

 A blue roof is specifically designed to manage rainwater by temporarily storing and controlling its release.
 Unlike green roofs, which rely on plants and soil to absorb water, blue roofs use a system of drainage layers, retention basins and controlled flow systems to manage stormwater effectively.
 They offer a critical solution for flood-prone urban areas, where traditional drainage systems are overwhelmed by sudden, intense rainfall.